sokinpui/pymcp/README.md

 ### Tool Repository discovery

-The server discovers tools by scanning all `.py` files within the directories specified by the `--tool-repo` CLI argument or the `PYMCP_USER_TOOL_REPOS` environment variable.
+The server discovers tools by scanning all `.py` files within the directories specified by the `--tool-repo` CLI argument or the `PYMCP_TOOL_REPOS` environment variable.

 You can organize your tools into multiple files and directories.
 The loader will scan them recursively.